 For the Whale Watcher: Museo de las Ballenas

 Address: Ave. la Marina, Santa Barbara de Samaná

 The Dominican Republic isn’t just a favored vacation spot for people.
-Whales love it here, too.
+Humpback whales love it here, too.
 Every year between December and March, thousands of humpback whales gather off the coast to mate, give birth and nurse their young.
-It’s one of nature’s greatest spectacles.
+It’s truly one of nature’s greatest spectacles.
 Samaná’s Museo de las Ballenas (Museum of Whales) is the perfect place to learn about these magnificent mammals.
 The centerpiece is an awe-inspiring 40-foot skeleton of a humpback whale found in 1993.
-Whether you’re visiting during a whale watching expedition during whale Dominican Republic whale watching season or any other time of the year, it’s a great family friendly Dominican Republic museum.
+Whether you’re visiting during a whale watching expedition during whale Dominican Republic whale watching season or any other time of the year, it’s one of the greatest family friendly Dominican Republic museums.

-- Nature and science lovers will also want to visit the unique Amber World Museum in Santo Domingo.
-This Dominican Republic museum shows how amber has played a huge role in the history of the country for centuries.
+- Nature and science lovers will also want to visit the completely unique Amber World Museum in Santo Domingo.
+This Dominican Republic museum shows how amber has played a huge role in the history of the country stretching back centuries.

 - For more glimpses of the Dominican Republic’s natural world, the amazing Larimar Museum in Santo Domingo, showcases the rare Larimar mineral that is found only in the remote southwestern mountains of the Dominican Republic.

 Dominican Republic museums are the perfect way to experience the culture of this one-of-a-kind island.
 Start planning your trip now.